Home

 Symbolism: Her bow and arrow that were a present from Zeus.

-She is often drawn wearing a short functional tunic although one of the oldest representations of her depict her as a winged Goddess holding a stag and a leopard or lion.
+She is often drawn wearing a short functional tunic.
+One of the oldest representations of her also depicts her as a winged Goddess holding a stag and a leopard or lion.

-Other works of art illustrate show her riding a chariot drawn by four stags.
+Other works of art illustrate her riding a chariot drawn by four stags.

 Sacred Animals: Deer, bears and hunting dogs.